 The Cisco Smart Care appliance can only be deployed only by your authorised Cisco Smart Care partner.
 Keep in mind that the Cisco 'Smart Care certifed' certification is a separate certification in addition to the ones your partner might already have aquired.
 This means that no matter what certification level your Cisco partner has (SMB, Premier, Silver or Gold), they need to also be Smart Care certified.

 The Cisco Smart Care appliance is basically a HP Proliant DL server with the Cisco brand on it, much like the Cisco Call Manager servers.
-The server is powered by an Intel Celeron Processor running at 3.2 Ghz with a 533Mhz bus and is bundled with a whopping 1GB RAM and a single Western Digital 74.6 GB SATA hdd.
+At the time, the model we received was powered by an Intel Celeron Processor running at 3.2 Ghz with a 533Mhz bus and is bundled with 1GB RAM and a single Western Digital 74.6 GB SATA hdd.

 We must agree that the specifications for this server are extremely low, however because its running on a customised Linux kernel, we can justify the server's specifications.
 By the way, don't expect to find a floppy or DVD drive - they've been removed and replaced by plastic covers.

 Speaking of covers, we thought it would be nice if we opened our Smart Care appliance and see what's inside it, and we did just that: